2018 Cultural STAR Capital Project Guidelines

 - The applicant must provide a letter of intent from the fiscal sponsor regarding the application to the STAR program.
 The letter must include the amount or percentage of the fiscal sponsorship fee (if any.)

 - The applicant should include the fiscal sponsorship fee (if any) as part of their project budget.

 - The City will contract with the fiscal sponsor on behalf of the grantee.
-The fiscal sponsor will reimburse the grantee for allowable expenses and then submit the reimbursement paperwork to the City for reimbursement to the fiscal sponsor.
 All City checks will be to the fiscal sponsor, who is the legal entity that the City has contracted with for each project.

 - The City will require a Fiscal Sponsor Agreement between the fiscal sponsor and the grantee as an attachment to the contract.

 A 501c3 may serve as fiscal sponsor for multiple projects in any STAR round; the board will consider the project, organization or group and its advisory board with the same criteria as all other STAR applicants.

 2. If we are recommended for funding, when will we get our money?